When I first published a Stark County, Ohio News and Views... blogspot post, on January 5, 2008, I gave little to no thought about a long-term future.

 How would I manage content in my blog and social media channels with a president who behaved in turns like a mob boss, a cult leader, and a mental patient?

 With Novel Coronavirus spreading across the country and being diagnosed in Stark County, I was left to face issues immediately, which I had never given a thought.
+How would I cover it?

 I had to decide, immediately, how I would handle Donald Trump's militant, emboldened, single-minded, often angry and abusive, robot-like supporters who followed his direction like members of a cult.

 Keep in mind that I'd said nothing about Donald Trump on this page during the year he ran for office, with Russia's help, or during the previous three years he'd been in office.
+Nor had anyone else talked about Trump on our page.

 I recognized when news of Novel Coronavirus began to circulate that it was entirely a health issue.

 No matter how Donald Trump responded to the Novel Coronavirus Pandemic and Covid -19, no matter how he encouraged his cult-like followers to engage in a culture war, my decision was firm, and my course was set.
+It was a health crisis, not a political issue, and that is how I would handle it.

 Next came the murder of George Floyd in Minnesota.
 Black Lives Matter protests occurred throughout the nation, including cities across Ohio.
 Demonstrators marched in Canton.